How to Organize Your Faculty Promotion Portfolio Efficiently While Managing Research and Teaching

 • Creates a structure that’s easy to maintain as you revise

 Think of your Table of Contents as the blueprint for your portfolio.
 It shows the full scope of the project without requiring you to assemble everything all at once.
+Without this kind of visible structure, reviewers often impose their own interpretive logic, shaping how contributions are understood before formal evaluation begins.

 When your research is ongoing, your teaching is in motion, and service commitments fluctuate, a Table of Contents helps you to know where each piece belongs.